A Guide to addiction

-Addiction is also referred to as a dependence and involves an inability to control the use of a substance or engage in a behaviour (Healthline).
+Addiction is also referred to as a dependence and involves an inability to control the use of a substance (including prescription drugs and alcohol) or engage in an addictive behaviour (Healthline).
 It is characterized by physical cravings, changes in mood, and increased efforts to satisfy the craving by sacrificing responsibilities or disregarding consequences.

 Someone who is addicted to a substance or a behaviour will experience the following symptoms:

 - Poor impulse control

 - Deny the ways their behaviour is causing problems in their lives and that of others

 An addiction can have far-reaching consequences on daily life including compromised health, financial difficulties, and job losses.

 Addiction is an inability to manage how much alcohol you drink or overall drug use.
 It involves a struggle to reduce or stop substance use.
 Abuse involves an overindulgence or drinking too frequently in large amounts but with the ability to stop when desired.

 Substance abuse has the potential to become an addiction.
 The consistent use of alcohol or drugs with increased amounts will create a tolerance.
 A tolerance means greater amounts of the substance must be consumed or used to achieve the same effect.
 It places individuals in a difficult position and risk of dependence.

 The most common types of addictions include alcohol and drug dependence (substance dependence).
 Drug addictions can consist of opioids and other recreational drugs including prescription medication.
 Other types of addictions that are driven by impulse and preoccupation include:

 - Food addiction